-I am an Associate Professor of Photography at the University of Maryland Global Campus (online) and the host of the podcast 'The Wise Fool'.
-I received my MFA from the San Francisco Art Institute and a BFA from the Corcoran School of Art and Design.
-My artwork has been exhibited internationally and is in the collections of the Al Serkal Foundation, Metropolitan Museum of Art in New York City, Crown Point Press, and the Auchenbach Collection, Palace of Fine Arts.
+The host and creator of the podcast, Matthew Dols, is a Professor of Photography at the University of Maryland Global Campus and an online portfolio reviewer for LensCulture.com while residing in Prague, CZ.
+He received his MFA in New Genre Arts from the San Francisco Art Institute and a BFA in Photography from the Corcoran School of Art and Design.
+His artwork has been exhibited internationally and is in the collections of the Al Serkal Foundation, Metropolitan Museum of Art in New York City, Crown Point Press, and the deYoung Museum in the Auchenbach Collection.

 I am a (currently) an unsuccessful artist trying to figure out what I did wrong so that I (and the listeners) can get on a better path toward success.
 The art world is broken and I want to understand why and how we can work better in it.

 I have had a story filled life.
 But the one thing that has evaded me is success in my personal art career.
 I do not know the answers, but I think I know the questions.
 I was in my ivory tower of academia for decades and I recently moved to Prague, CZ (with my Czech wife, Petra) and I realized that everything I have been teaching was based on old and outdated models.
 The art world is fast moving and changes even faster.
 I want to know how it works NOW.